We Support Peace

 “We cannot stand by while decisions are made that condemn millions to lives trapped permanently at the edge of existence.
 Pope Leo has given us clear direction and we must apply his teachings to the conduct of our nation and its leaders.”

 We stand with the consistent teaching of the Catholic Church in opposing the use of military force as a means of resolving political and democratic crises.
-This informed our corporate stance Against Exorbitant Military Spending, which you can read more about here.
+This informed our corporate stance Against Exorbitant Military Spending, in which we call to "end exorbitant military spending in order to provide for the unmet needs of our nation's people".